 Is there stuff on the floor?
 Stuff on the couch?
 Things shoved on shelves that doesn’t belong?
 Start from one corner of the room and work your way around, tackling the clutter that crosses your path.

 Evaluate your media collection.

 If you keep shelves filled with DVDs or BluRays in your living room, you may want to consider paring down your collection.

-Keep out a few favorites and put the rest in storage, or consider selling or donating the ones you won’t watch again.
-With everything available through the cloud, you don’t really need to keep physical copies of movies or albums.
+Keep your favorites and sell or donate the ones you won’t watch again.
+With everything available through the cloud, you don’t really need to keep as many physical copies of movies or albums.